juano2310/SuperCANBus/docs/MQTT_API.md

 ### CANMqttClient

-Class for creating an MQTT client on the CAN bus.
+Class for creating a pub/sub client on the CAN bus.

 #### Constructor